 - Millet and Quinoa are gluten-free in their nature.
 They are therefore ideal for people who are sensitive to rice, wheat, and other white cereals that contain gluten.

 - Both millet and Quinoa have a higher protein content than other cereals of their king.
-The higher protein levels means they stay in the digestive system longer, and will be ideal for someone on a weight loss diet.
+The higher protein levels mean they stay in the digestive system longer, and will be ideal for someone on a weight loss diet.

 - A cup of millet or quinoa has lower calories compared to rice, corn, and whole wheat, which means that you will not exceed your recommended daily calorie intake when you include them in your daily diet.